Mrsfab09/MovieGo/README.md

 # MovieGo

-**MovieGo** is an app that helps you discover movies and TV shows in one place! 🌟 Browse the latest releases, classics, and hidden gems.
+**MovieGo** is an app that helps you discover movies and series in one place! 🌟 Browse the latest releases, classics, and hidden gems.
 Find the perfect title for your evening thanks to its intuitive interface and detailed information about the productions.

 ## 🚀 Tech Stack
 MovieGo is built using the following technologies: